M-amir097/ipc/English.README.md

 # Adding/Changing IPC usage type method

-* First, implementetion only for IC-Service, but configured to add data for other usage easily.
+* First, the implementation only for IC-Service, but configured to add data for other services easily.
 * Information for each usage type is managed in the following files:
   * include/ipc_protocol.h (External Public header)
   * src/ipc_usage_info_table.c (IPC Internal Source)
-* Adding information for new usage or changing information for existed useage only by two files above.
+* Adding information for new service or changing information for existed service only by two files above.
-  * No changes are required for other than .c or .h files in ipc.
+  * No changes are required other than .c or .h files in ipc.
-  * However, Regarding application and test program used IPC, It is necessary to take measures according to the adding/changing of the ipc_protocol.h definition.
+  * However, Regarding the application and test program used IPC, It is necessary to take measures according to the adding/changing of the ipc_protocol.h definition.
-* Ideally, code can be generated automatically using tools and else, but this time we don't consider that implementation.
+* Ideally, code can be generated automatically using tools and else.
+We do not consider that implementation this time.

 ## Sample code for adding/changing the usage type (Sample code difference)

-First, the sample code for adding/changing of two files as follow.
+First, the sample code for adding/changing two files as follow.

 ### Example 1: When adding a new usage type